yyong-brs/learn-kubernetes/chapter10.md

 ![图10.17](.\images\Figure10.17.png)

-​										**Figure 10.17 The upgrade succeeds by exporting the release settings to a file and using them again.**
+​										<center>图 10.17 The upgrade succeeds by exporting the release settings to a file and using them again</center>

 application to version 1.0.0 but preserve the values I set in revision 2, I can check those values first.

-​	**TRY IT NOW	Roll back to the second revision, which was version 1.0.0 of the app upgraded to use three replicas.**
+​	<b>现在就试试</b>	Roll back to the second revision, which was version 1.0.0 of the app upgraded to use three replicas.**

 ```
 # confirm the values used in revision 2: